onionshare/onionshare/docs/source/install.rst

 FreeBSD
 -------

 Althought not being officially developed for this platform, OnionShare can also be installed on `FreeBSD <https://freebsd.org/>`_.
-It's available via its ports tree or as pre-built package.
+It's available via its ports collection or as pre-built package.
 Should you opt to install and use OnionShare on a FreeBSD operating system, please be aware that it's **NOT** officially supported by the OnionShare project.

 Binary pkg Installation
 ^^^^^^^^^^^^^^^^^^^^^^^